How Much Does it Cost to Homeschool?

 - The costs of starting a home-based business, if you opt to supplement lost income by moving to self-employment

-- The cost of a babysitter or other outside assistance to help balance work, homeschooling, household duties.
+- The cost of a babysitter or other outside assistance to help balance work, homeschooling, and household duties.
 You want to have time for your marriage and children

 Cost to Homeschool - Curriculum Costs

 Homeschooling families today are fortunate to have a wide array of curriculum choices.
 It can be overwhelming, but here are some tips for planning and evaluating homeschool curriculum costs:

 - Know your child's learning style and where they struggle.

 - Be informed of all options, so you lessen the likelihood of purchasing a curriculum you abandon after a few lessons.
 Visit curriculum provider sites, like CTCMath.